kabanero-io/events-operator/README.md

 Input:

-- destination: destination to send the event
+- destination: destination variable to send the event
-- message: a JSON compatible message.
-If the message is to be delivered through http(s), the message should contain two
+- body: a JSON compatible message body of message.
-  attributes:
-  - body: the body of a REST-ful message
-  - header: the header for the REST-ful message
+- header: HTTP header for the message.

 Output: empty string if OK, otherwise, error message